 Is RoboForm safe?

 This does not mean it is infallible though.
-Hackers always look for weaknesses while the likes of RoboForm fight to improve.
+Hackers always look for weaknesses while the best password managers fight to improve.
 The most obvious weakness is the user.
 After all, if you don’t use a strong master password, or give it up to someone untrustworthy, then you may well be in trouble.

 The Security Centre monitors your passwords and tells you how vulnerable they are to attack.
 This is really reassuring as you know it’s constantly monitoring your passwords and will flag up any potential issues.